 My doctoral dissertation was entitled Posttraumatic Growth Reported by Emerging Adults: A Multigroup Analysis of the Roles of Attachment, Support, Coping, and Life Satisfaction.

-During my academic journey, I was a two-time Jack Kent Cooke scholar, maintained volunteer relationships with the American Cancer Society and Leukemia and Lymphoma Society, and co-organized Nikki’s Run Walk & Roll - an annual 5k fundraiser raising over $130,000 for pediatric cancer research and support programs.
+I was a two-time Jack Kent Cooke scholar, maintained volunteer relationships with the American Cancer Society and Leukemia and Lymphoma Society, and co-organized Nikki’s Run Walk & Roll - an annual 5k fundraiser raising over $130,000 for pediatric cancer research and support programs.

 My teaching interests and courses include